idonthaveoneatm/Libraries/quake/README.md

 local dropdown = tab:Dropdown({
     Name = "", -- string
     Items = {}, -- table
-    Multiselect = false, -- boolean
+    Multiselect = false, -- boolean OPTIONAL
-    Default = "", -- if multiselect its a table: {}
+    Default = "" or {}, -- string or table OPTIONAL
     Callback = function(value)
         -- if multiselect
         for i,v in ipairs(value) do